nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 it." -- Ask 1000 people why they want dry-run mode in a configuration management tool, and this is the answer you'll get almost every single time.

-Many tools in a sysadmin's tool belt have a dry-run mode.
-Common utilities like rsync, make, rpm, apt, svn, and git all have it.
+Many tools in a sysadmin's belt have a dry-run mode.
+Common utilities like rsync, make, rpm, and apt all have it.
 Many databases will let you simulate updates, and most disk utilities can show you changes before making them.

 "People have been doing this for years!
 It should be easy to get a list of what actions a tool will take!
 As a matter of fact, NOT